-The pedal is simple and consists of two circuits; the first is a simple algorythmic boost and the second is a loop and flipper switch.
+The pedal is a positional boost.
+It’s simple design and consists of two circuits; the first is a simple algorythmic boost and the second is a loop and flipper switch.

 Placing the boost before another pedal increases the velocity of the effect, placing it after simply makes that effect louder.
 The loop enables you introduce other pedals into the circuit and use the flipper switch to choose whether the boost circuit comes before or after the pedals in the loop.

-Here’s a video where I demo the pedal concept:
+Watch the video where I demo the pedal concept.